basecamp/lufo/README.md

 cookieAge: 30
 ```

-However, if you are using it on multiple menus with different values, you need to set a unique cookie name for each of the menus.
+However, if you are using Lufo on multiple menus with different values, you need to set a unique cookie name for each of the menus.

-***Example:***
+**Example:**

 ```javascript
 $('select.some-select').lufo({